JoshPennPierson/Batch-FLP-to-MP3/README.md

 Future Features:

 * If people want to be able to export to WAV files as well, it would be easy to make an interface where you can choose either MP3, WAV, or both.

-I wrote this script to help me export my album [Bringing Down The Fairy Tale](http://bdtft.com).
-Hopefully it helps you as well :)